deliasi/cse15l-lab-reports/LabReport3.md

         They often survive on a bare-bones budget, a staff of volunteers DERRICKS-MacBook-Air:media alenooshhambarchian$

-In this example, "on" is found twice  within our text and is therefore we see two lines printed in our ouput.
+In this example, "on" is found twice  within our text and, therefore, we see two lines printed in our ouput.
 As we see in our terminal, if no word withtin the text matches our input, no ouput will be printed.